gotryiton/gotryiton-ios/Docs/ProjectLog.md

 **Status**
 - Working through notifcation links right now.
 Commenting on issues with questions as needed
 - Should the notifcations view be closed when switching tabs?
  - yes.
-TT to update to the functional spec
+TT to update to the functional spec.
 - GTIO working on iOS 5/6 bugs.
 Will merge into featured dev branch that was code reviewed last week

 **Updates to Important Dates / Deadlines**